 Tickets in hand we headed to the apartment by metro.
 It was easy enough as it was mid-morning and out of peak time but I am not sure I would have wanted to navigate the metro after a long flight.
 As we had only travelled from Amsterdam, it was doable for us however I was not really expecting the number of stairs we encountered.
 It seems the metro has not been retrofitted with lifts at many stations.

 Tip: If you can’t easily carry your bag up a couple of flights of stairs don’t take it on the metro!
+Transfers are easy to arrange.

 We picked up the keys to our apartment and quickly checked out our new home for the next week.
-It was just a 5-minute walk from Filles du Calvaire metro, and we found this a good location, it felt very local, and we could spend a week pretending we were staying forever!
+It was just a 5-minute walk from Filles du Calvaire station, and we found this a good location, it felt very local, and we could spend a week pretending we were staying forever!

 We were keen to get out exploring so decided to walk to Notre Dame, Pont Neuf and the Seine.
 Three hours later our feet decided it was time to head home.
 But not before one of my favourite travel chores – exploring the local supermarket and buying provisions for our week.
 We decided to buy breakfast supplies so we could eat at home each day to save money… don’t worry we managed coffee and pastry for morning tea.